Graph#

 param other_in_id:

-ID of the input of the other Node to connect to the current Node (If the node is a Mul op it has 2 input then Max ID is 1).Default to the first avaible data input.
+ID of the input of the other Node to connect to the current Node (If the node is a Mul op it has 2 input then Max ID is 1).Default to the first available data input.

 type other_in_id: